Get alerts of updates about «Tuberculosis (TB) in Norway»

-Tuberculosis of other organs will cause symptoms in these organs, e.g., tuberculosis in the glands often causes swollen glands.
+Tuberculosis of other organs will cause symptoms in those organs, e.g., tuberculosis in the lymph glands often causes swollen glands.

 Detection of infection and disease

-The Mantoux test is introduced as a small blister on the forearm and is read after approximately 72 hours.
+The Mantoux test is most often performed in public health clinics, and is given as a blister on the forearm, where a tuberculin substance is injected into the skin using a small syringe.
+The result is read at the clinic after 3 days.
 The swelling (not the redness) is measured in millimetres.
-If it measures more than 6 mm it is considered positive and over 15 mm is strongly positive.
+If it measures more than 6 mm it is considered positive.

 Most tuberculosis cases in Norway occur in Oslo, mainly because it is the largest city in Norway and because there is a higher proportion of foreign-born inhabitants than in other regions.
 Low numbers within each county lead to some random variations from year to year.

 In Norway, DNA studies are carried out on all tuberculosis bacteria that have been grown in the laboratory.
 These genetic tests are also called fingerprint studies.
 These studies give important information when trying to trace a transmission route.